 |Required Education||Bachelor's degree in business, logistics, management information systems or a related field; some employers prefer candidates with a master's degree|

-|Projected Job Growth*||27% between 2012 and 2022 (operations research analysts)|
+|Projected Job Growth*||27% between 2016 and 2026 (operations research analysts)|

-Source: *U.S. Bureau of Labor Statistics
+Sources: *U.S. Bureau of Labor Statistics, **Payscale.com

 Logistics Analyst Job Description